 Peninsula Leisure is committed to hearing and acknowledging the voices of children, young people and their families.
 PL commit to developing procedures and processes aimed at managing feedback and complaints that involve children and young people related to their safety.
 The information will include how feedback and complaints are managed, easy to understand and accessible resources and an outline of the feedback and complaint process.
-If a complaint includes an allegation or incident of child abuse, all employees must act and report in accordance with this policy and the Child Safety and Wellbeing procedure prioritising children's safety in response.
-If there is a concern for the immediate safety of a child, call 000.
+If any employee receives any of the following types of complaints, they must act and report in accordance with this policy and the Child Safe Reporting procedure (see Appendix 2) prioritising children's safety in response.